Sabagroupye/SGAM_STM/README_EN.md

 This guide is the official and integrated technical reference for the **SGAM STMEDIA** system, designed and developed by **SABA GROUP**.
 This documentation aims to provide a "microscopic" view of every corner of the system, starting from the file infrastructure to the most complex video and audio processing algorithms.

 ---
+---# **Note:** Before starting, regarding the utility for Mac and Linux systems: You can open the "START_SGAM.sh" file on the first attempt to overload the libraries of the SGAM STMEDIA patch company.
+                                Regarding the utility for Windows systems: You can open the "START_SGAM.bat" file on the first attempt to overload the libraries of the SGAM STMEDIA patch company.

 ## 🏗️ Part 1: Programming Architecture & "Batch" Components Detail